Open Access

 Diamond

-- Diamond Open Access Journals do not charge article processing charges.
+Diamond Open Access Journals do not charge article processing charges.
 These are usually funded through library subsidy models, institutions, or societies.
-Filtering by ‘journals without APCs” in DOAJ will provide you with a list of diamond OA journals.
+Filtering by ‘journals without APCs” in the DOAJ will provide you with a list of diamond OA journals.

 Note that for a work to be truly open access, authors need to give users the rights to use them in a digital environment.
 Some Open Access articles can be free of price barriers but not permission barriers, so it allows for free online access to works but not reuse, republication, or remixing of the work.